community-mentorship/platform/README.md

 # Mentorship Platform

-A comprehensive mentorship program management platform built for Lenny's Slack community.
+A comprehensive mentorship program management platform built for communities.
 This web application enables members to apply as mentors/mentees, view match results, track session progress, with full administrative capabilities for managing applications and monitoring program health.

-## Features
+## Why

-### Core Functionality
-- **User Authentication**: Simple session-based login system
-- **Role Management**: Support for Mentors, Mentees, and Both roles
-- **Admin Dashboard**: Complete "Backstage" administrative interface
-- **Dynamic Form Builder**: Create custom application forms with rich formatting

-### Enhanced Form Builder (Cycle 5)
-- **Rich Text Formatting**: Bold, italic, and hyperlink support in form labels
-- **Advanced Validation**: Character limits, email validation, URL validation
-- **Multiple Field Types**: Text, textarea, email, URL, dropdown, radio buttons, checkboxes
-- **Live Preview**: Real-time form preview with formatted labels
-- **Selection Limits**: Configurable maximum selections for checkbox fields
-- **Validation Hints**: User-friendly character count and format guidance

-### User Management
-- **Profile Management**: Edit user details, roles, and admin status
-- **Change Tracking**: Complete audit log of user modifications
-- **Mentor-Mentee Matching**: Track active mentorship relationships
-- **Scoped Access Control**: Granular permissions for different user types
+We built a mentorship program on Coda and ran it for 2 years.
+- The original mentorship program on Coda has problems, including a lack of a test environment, performance issues, and a complex architecture due to shared permission constraints.
+- AI tooling popping up, we like to try and learn how to use AI to code.

-### Content Management
+### Goal
-- **Static Pages**: Create and manage informational pages
-- **Markdown Support**: Rich content formatting with HTML rendering
-- **Access Control**: Page-level permissions based on user roles and relationships
+- Make a new mentorship program for the Fall 2025 Cohort
+- Build it in public to share the learning
+- The new program is open source; it can potentially be monetized by other organizations looking to run similar programs.

+## What
+This project rebuilds our mentorship program, originally managed in Coda, into a full-featured web application.
+It retains all existing functionality while improving security, scalability, and maintainability.
+- Built with Flask (a Python framework) and deployed on Replit, the platform supports mentor/mentee workflows, session tracking, and admin tools in a unified system.
+- Create one frontend (for mentors and mentees) and one backstage (for admins), with clearly defined roles and permissions.

-## Technology Stack
+### Technology Stack
 - **Backend**: Flask (Python) with SQLAlchemy ORM
 - **Database**: PostgreSQL with full migration support
 - **Frontend**: Server-side rendered templates with Bootstrap 5